19hours/sg-statutes/Acts/Trade Marks Act.md

 (g) prescribing time limits for anything required to be done in connection with any proceedings under this Act;

-(h) providing for the extension of any time limit so prescribed, or specified by the Registrar, whether or not it has already expired;
+(h) for the extension of any time limit which has been prescribed, or which the Registrar has specified, and which has not expired;

+[3/2007 wef 02/07/2007]

-(i) as to the giving of evidence in proceedings before the Registrar under this Act by affidavit or statutory declaration ; and
+(i) as to the giving of evidence in proceedings before the Registrar under this Act by affidavit or statutory declaration; and

-(j) for the restoration of any application which is treated as withdrawn and the conditions for such restoration.
+(j) for the reinstatement of —

+(i) any application which is treated as withdrawn; or

+(ii) any right which has been abrogated, or thing which has ceased to be in force or to exist, by reason of a failure to comply with any time limit which has been prescribed or which the Registrar has specified,

+and the conditions for such reinstatement.

-[42/2005 wef 01/01/2006]
+[3/2007 wef 02/07/2007]

 [UK Trade Marks Act 1994, s.
 78]